MicrosoftDocs/Advertising-docs/BingAds/hotel-service/code-example-hotels.md

 For additional information, see [Working with hotels](../hotel-service/manage-hotel-campaigns.md#workingwithhotels).

 The example does not include calls to get the OAuth access and refresh tokens.
 For options in getting the tokens, see [Getting Started](../hotel-service/get-started.md).
-For a simple example that shows how to get an OAuth access and refresh token, see [C#](../hotel-service/code-example-oauth.md).
+For a simple example that shows how to get an OAuth access and refresh token in C#, see [Call CodeGrantflow example](../hotel-service/code-example-call-code-grant-flow.md).

 ```csharp